njncalub/better-hrep-api/README.md

 **Note:** The proxy automatically fetches committee memberships for each member and includes them in the `committees` field.
 If the endpoint fails or returns no data, an empty array is returned.

+## Automated Indexing

+The API includes automated monthly indexing via GitHub Actions to keep the cache updated.

+### GitHub Secrets Setup

+Configure the following secrets in your GitHub repository settings:

+1. **`API_BASE_URL`** - Your deployed API URL (e.g., `https://your-api.deno.dev`)
+2. **`INDEXER_KEY`** - The indexer authentication key from your `.env` file

+**To add secrets:**
+1. Go to your repository on GitHub
+2. Navigate to Settings → Secrets and variables → Actions
+3. Click "New repository secret"
+4. Add both `API_BASE_URL` and `INDEXER_KEY`

+### Manual Indexing Trigger

+You can manually trigger the indexing workflow:
+1. Go to the "Actions" tab in your GitHub repository
+2. Select "Monthly Data Indexing" workflow
+3. Click "Run workflow"

+### Indexing Schedule

+The workflow runs automatically on the 1st of every month at 2:00 AM UTC.
+It performs:
+1. Index people membership data
+2. Index people information data

 ## Impostor Syndrome Disclaimer

 **We want your help.
 No, really.**